RmondJone/YapiQuickType/README.md

 104.168.153.3 quicktype.guohanlin.com
 ```

-If the configuration of Host still does not work, you may need to connect to the external network to request the Node service.
+If configuring the Host still doesn't work, you can try to build the QuickTypeNode service locally, and then configure the service address to the plugin.[QuickTypeNode](https://github.com/RmondJone/QuickTypeNode)

 # 5.Use feedback